Energy Resources Program

 Placing an Order

 Sub-sampling of the standard gas tanks and distribution of the samples only takes place two times per year (assuming that there are orders to fill).
 This is typically in April and October of each year; however, exact dates vary.
-Orders will be accepted at any time.
 Given the limited quantity of gas available, purchasers are restricted to one purchase every three years.
 Gases are distributed in 50 mL stainless steel vessels equipped with one (1) standard ¼” NPT fitting and pressurized to approximately 50-75 psi.
 At this time, gases must be ordered as a set of all three standard reference materials.
 Individual reference gases may be offered for sale at some later date.
 Technical questions related to the gas standards and information regarding placing an order should be directed to:

 U.S. Geological Survey